Marker Logo

 Topics and series.
 This historical marker is listed in these topic lists: African AmericansCharity & Public WorkSettlements & Settlers.
 In addition, it is included in the Works Progress Administration (WPA) projects series list.
 A significant historical year for this entry is 1937.

 Location.
 39° 23.593′ N, 99° 36.887′ W. Marker is in Nicodemus, Kansas, in Graham County.
-Marker is on Washington Avenue just west of 2nd Street, on the right when traveling west.
+It is on Washington Avenue just west of 2nd Street, on the right when traveling west.
 Touch for map.
 Marker is at or near this postal address: 304 Washington Avenue, Bogue KS 67625, United States of America.
 Touch for directions.

 Nicodemus Town Hall image.
 Click for full size.

-Photographed By Connor Olson, August 19, 2019
+Photographed by Connor Olson, August 19, 2019

 2. Nicodemus Town Hall